wechaty/docusaurus/jekyll/_posts/2021-01-14-wechaty-puppet-service.md

 ## Wechaty Puppet Provider

 Different IM systems need different Wechaty Puppets, and they have different names and all implementing the Wechaty Puppet API, we call them the **Wechaty Puppet Provider**.
-For example, the Wechaty Puppet Providers who are supporting WeChat is named [wechaty-puppet-puppeteer](https://github.com/wechaty/wechaty-puppet-puppeteer), supporting Whatsapp is named [wechaty-puppet-whatsapp](https://github.com/wechaty/wechaty-puppet-whatsapp), and supporting Lark is named [wechaty-puppet-lark](https://github.com/wechaty/wechaty-puppet-lark).
+For example, the Wechaty Puppet Provider who is supporting WeChat is named [wechaty-puppet-puppeteer](https://github.com/wechaty/wechaty-puppet-puppeteer), supporting Whatsapp is named [wechaty-puppet-whatsapp](https://github.com/wechaty/wechaty-puppet-whatsapp), and supporting Lark is named [wechaty-puppet-lark](https://github.com/wechaty/wechaty-puppet-lark).

-When we published Wechaty in May 2016, we were using WebDriver/Puppeteer([wechaty-puppet-puppeteer](https://github.com/wechaty/wechaty-puppet-puppeteer)) to hook to the Web WeChat code.
+When we published Wechaty in May 2016, we were using WebDriver/Puppeteer([wechaty-puppet-puppeteer](https://github.com/wechaty/wechaty-puppet-puppeteer)) and [wechaty-puppet-wechat4u](https://github.com/wechaty/wechaty-puppet-wechat4u) to hook to the Web WeChat code.
 Still, later the [Web Protocol has been deprecated](https://github.com/wechaty/wechaty/issues/603), and we have to find other ways to get the job done.

 Beyonds the Web Protocol, the community have tried many technologies in the past years, such as: